pselm/signals/README.md

 ## Imports

 Purescript doesn't import anything by default.
 So, if you want something, you have to import it manually.
+For instance, if you want `Elm.Basics`, you need to `import Elm.Basics`.

 A "plain" import statement imports everything in a module.
-So, in Purescript, `import Data.List` is equivalent to the Elm `import List(..)`.
+So, in Purescript, `import Data.List` is equivalent to the Elm `import List exposing (..)`.

 If you're going to refer to something in fully-qualified way, it appears that you don't actually have to import it at all, which is unlike Elm.
+However, I've seen some discussion on the mailing list that this might be a warning or an error in the future.

+In order to import something with an aliased name, you'll normally want to add the `qualifed` keyword ... e.g. `import qualified Elm.List as List`.

 To import a type, you need to supply the parentheses ... for instance, `import Data.List (List())`.
 If you try it without the parentheses, then Purescript